Michael Ayrton's Minotaur Suite

 The compelling horror, intrigue and violence of the Minotaur myth has provided inspiration to numerous writers and artists from antiquity to modern times, perhaps none more so than British artist Michael Ayrton.
 Between 1962 and his premature death in 1975, Ayrton created more than 90 paintings, drawings, prints and sculptures inspired by the myth of the Minotaur.
 This remarkable body of work was rooted in Ayrton’s careful study of classical sources, but also reflected the fruits of his own imagination and his attempts to understand the story from the Minotaur’s point of view.
 Rather than portray the Minotaur simply as a monster or as a symbol of brute strength and voracious appetites as many previous artists had done, Ayrton focused on the Minotaur’s psychological and emotional states, emphasizing the confusion, alienation and pain felt by the Minotaur as a result of being caught between the divine, human and animal worlds.

-Michael Ayrton's Minotaur Suite features a suite of 10 etchings created by Ayrton in 1971 that portray the life of the Minotaur from conception to adulthood.
+Michael Ayrton's Minotaur Suite featured a suite of 10 etchings created by Ayrton in 1971 that portray the life of the Minotaur from conception to adulthood.
 By depicting the life of the Minotaur but not its death, Ayrton encourages us to sympathize with the tragic creature and to see it as a symbol of the conflicts and contradictions that exist within our own natures.
-The etchings are accompanied by 22 additional paintings, drawings, prints and sculptures by Ayrton that provide historical background for the Minotaur Suite and help situate the prints within the larger context of Ayrton’s career.
+The etchings were accompanied by 22 additional paintings, drawings, prints and sculptures by Ayrton that provide historical background for the Minotaur Suite and help situate the prints within the larger context of Ayrton’s career.

 Top Image: crop from Minotaur Risen, Michael Ayrton (British, 1921-1975), 1971, Etching,